Intro

 But don't worry - the API isn't broken.
 This just means you've reached the last page of results.

-Changing the Sort Oder
+Changing the Sort Order

-By default YouTube sorts videos to return the most relevant results first.
+By default, YouTube sorts videos to return the most relevant results first.

 Applying Filters